Raffaella Carrà: Cultural impact and philanthropy

+Women's image liberation and anti-conservatism

-On 13 November 1971, while hosting Canzonissima, she performed her new single Tuca Tuca wearing a top which showed her navel; she was the first woman to show it on Italian public television, at a time in which it was unusual for women to show their bodies.
+On 13 November 1971, while hosting Canzonissima, Carrà performed her new single "Tuca Tuca" wearing a top which showed her navel; she was the first woman to show it on Italian public television, at a time in which it was unusual for women to show their bodies.
 This event caused controversy in the conservative TV network RAI and was called "too provocative" by the Vatican newspaper L'Osservatore Romano.

+In Spanish television, Carrà is considered among the pioneers of freedom of expression after the Franco dictatorship, as the artist appeared on television schedules in 1976, a year after Francisco Franco's death.

+Fashion and pop icon

+Carrà's style and stage presence was praised by liberal critics in the 70s and 80s, becoming a fashion icon over the years.
+The distinctive feature that made Carrà iconic was her platinum bob cut.

+Vogue Espana defined Carrà's outfits "visionary" and "controlled transgression" by the time she wore them, as a "new expressive shapes that were openly opposed to the established canons of patriarchal rulership, in a heretofore unthinkable kind of cathodic empowerment".

+With Mina and Patty Pravo, Carrà is considered one of the pioneers of camp style, being cited at The Anna Wintour Costume Center, wing of the Metropolitan Museum of Art, during the spring 2019 exhibition by Gucci's Alessandro Michele.

+Support for the LGBTQ+ community and "icon"

 She was a strong supporter of the LGBTQ+ community.
 She was awarded a "gay icon" award at the 2017 World Pride Madrid.